datawire/ambassador-docs/docs/emissary/3.2/topics/running/diagnostics.md

 ### Can't access $productName$ Diagnostics Overview?

-Create an Ambassador `Module` if one does not already exist and add the following config to enable diagnostics data. $productName$ will pick the new module and add the new configuration.
+Create an Ambassador `Module` if one does not already exist, and add the following config to enable diagnostics data. $productName$ will pick the new module and add the new configuration.

 ```yaml
 apiVersion: getambassador.io/v3alpha1